vitorhcl/tldr/pages/linux/quickget.md

 `quickget --test-iso-url nixos {{edition}} {{plasma5}}`

-- Open an operating system distribution's homepage in a browser (Note: it does not work for Windows):
+- Open an operating system distribution's homepage in a browser (note: it does not work for Windows):

 `quickget --open-distro-homepage {{os}}`